-When the RTA receives a Dispute Resolution Request, a time is allocated for telephone mediation (conciliation) to assist parties to exchange information and try to reach an agreement about the bond refund.
+When the RTA receives a Dispute Resolution Request, a time is allocated for telephone dispute resolution (conciliation) to assist parties to exchange information and try to reach an agreement about the bond refund.

 If the RTA assists the parties to reach an agreement, the RTA will refund the bond in accordance with this written agreement.
 If there is no agreement, the RTA will issue a Notice of Unresolved Dispute.
-Parties then have 7 days to apply to the Queensland Civil & Administrative Tribunal (QCAT) for a hearing and a final decision.
+Parties then have 7 days to apply to QCAT for a hearing and a final decision.